 top of page

-Beyond Compliance: Adopting a Standardised Approach to Biodiversity Reporting for a Nature-Positive Energy Transition
+[RECORDING] Beyond Compliance: Adopting a Standardised Approach to Biodiversity Reporting for a Nature-Positive Energy Transition

 • 2 min read

-Renewables and grids are expanding at pace, and with that growth comes rising expectations and a need for credible, comparable environmental reporting.
-Yet the current landscape is crowded and uneven: multiple frameworks, investor and lender requirements, and emerging standards often pull in different directions, while guidance on biodiversity outcomes and Nature-Positive contributions remains inconsistent across regions and projects.
-This can make it difficult for developers, grid operators, financiers, and regulators to understand what “good” looks like, to compare performance, and to build trust with communities and stakeholders.
+Renewables and grids are expanding at pace.
+Alongside this growth comes rising expectations for credible, comparable environmental reporting.
+Yet today’s reporting landscape remains crowded and uneven.
+Multiple frameworks, investor and lender requirements, and emerging standards do not always align, while guidance on biodiversity outcomes and Nature-Positive contributions varies significantly across regions and projects.

 GINGR Logo White Orange.png